tetloose/your-salary-vs-the-world/README.md

 npm run setup
 ```

 This command installs all dependencies.
+The `prepare` script will automatically run after installation to set up Husky git hooks.

 ### Development